zeldaret/mm/docs/schedule_scripting_language.md

 ##### `if_before_time` notes

-This command performs the contrary check to `if_since_time`.
+This command performs the opposite check of `if_since_time`.

 #### `if_since_time`

-Checks if the current time is after or equal to the time passed as parameter.
+Checks if the current time is after or equal to the time passed as argument.

 ##### `if_since_time` arguments